 Cole Chandler is one of the main characters in my novel, Tree of Life.
 I thought I’d offer an interview with him for anyone who’s interested.
 I’ve also done an interview with Hesper.
 If you’re interested in her culture and perspectives on morality and the meaning of life, you can read that here.
-An interview with his brother David is also available.
+An interview with his brother David is also available, as is a chat with the antagonist.
 Without further ado, meet Cole. :o)

 Cole, what is your place in the society you’ve been brought up in?